DelusionalSimon/glm-infused-sweetnet/idea_dump.md

 - How do we know that the GLM actually produces high-quality embeddings?
 - Use Kingdom prediction (from Daniel via Roman)
 - Deeprank paper only ran their models for 20 models, was this to give the language model enhanced version the upper hand? what would happen after more epochs?
+- How you handle embeddings for less frequent or unseen tokens might become a relevant consideration later

+# Ideas for Interesting applications (for framing in paper)
+-

+# Improved model
+- Try to use evolutionary algorithms for feature optimization
+- Look into optimizing the feature matrix
+-

 # Ideas for paper
 - GLMs take a long time to train and are resource intensive to run, by taking their embeddings we can improve efficiency while getting a model with emergent accuracy (better than both models that go in)